A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Abstract

 \section{Abstract}

 Non-linear kernel methods can be approximated by fast linear ones using suitable explicit feature maps allowing their application to large scale problems.
-To this end, explicit feature maps of kernels for vectorial data have been extensively studied.
-As many real-world data is structured, various kernels for complex data like graphs have been proposed.
-Indeed, many of them directly compute feature maps.
-However, the kernel trick is employed when the number of features is very large or the individual vertices of graphs are annotated by real-valued attributes.

-Can we still compute explicit feature maps efficiently under these circumstances?
-Triggered by this question, we investigate how general convolution kernels are composed from base kernels and construct corresponding feature maps.
-We apply our results to widely used graph kernels and analyze for which kernels and graph properties computation by explicit feature maps is feasible and actually more efficient.
-In particular, we derive feature maps for random walk and subgraph matching kernels and apply them to real-world graphs with discrete labels.
-Thereby, our theoretical results are confirmed experimentally by observing a phase transition when comparing running time with respect to label diversity, walk lengths and subgraph size, respectively.
-Moreover, we derive approximative, explicit feature maps for state-of-the-art kernels supporting real-valued attributes including the GraphHopper and Graph Invariant kernels.
+We investigate how convolution kernels for structured data are composed from base kernels and construct corresponding feature maps.
+On this basis we propose exact and approximative feature maps for widely used graph kernels based on the kernel trick.
+We analyze for which kernels and graph properties computation by explicit feature maps is feasible and actually more efficient.
+In particular, we derive approximative, explicit feature maps for state-of-the-art kernels supporting real-valued attributes including the GraphHopper and graph invariant kernels.
 In extensive experiments we show that our approaches often achieve a classification accuracy close to the exact methods based on the kernel trick, but require only a fraction of their running time.
+Moreover, we propose and analyze algorithms for computing random walk, shortest-path and subgraph matching kernels by explicit and implicit feature maps.
+Our theoretical results are confirmed experimentally by observing a phase transition when comparing running time with respect to label diversity, walk lengths and subgraph size, respectively.